 Tax credits have their own rules about what is and what is not income.
-Other benefits also have their own rules which may not be the same as tax credits and tax.
+Other benefits also have their own rules which may not be the same as tax credits and income tax.
 In this section we explain whether the remittance basis applies to tax credits.

 The general rule for tax credits

-If you claim tax credits you need to be aware that a remittance basis does not exist for tax credits, so effectively the arising basis is imposed, regardless of what basis of taxation is adopted.
+If you claim tax credits you need to be aware that the remittance basis does not exist for tax credits, so effectively the arising basis is imposed, regardless of what basis of taxation is adopted.

 Where do I declare foreign income for tax credits?